engineersCode/facultydev1/README.md

 # Computing for Teaching and Learning.
 A Workshop for STEM Faculty.

-> 25–27 March 2020, The George Washington University, Washington DC
+> POSTPONED—was 25–27 March 2020, The George Washington University, Washington DC
+>
+>

+### Notice on COVID-19

+[Updated March 11]
+**—The workshop has been postponed.**
+Just today, GW issued new guidance encouraging social distancing, including cancellation of gatherings at the university and the sharing of food and drink.
+The WHO has declared COVID-19 a pandemic, and many other experts insist on social distancing as necessary measure.
+Therefore, we cannot hold our workshop as planned, and are looking into new dates.

 ## Description